lecode-official/pytorch-lottery-ticket-hypothesis/README.md

 ## To-Do's

-1. The names of the VGG networks seems to be wrong, they should be renamed
-2. General clean up, so that the project can be made public
-3. Intelligently retain model checkpoint files
+1. Intelligently retain model checkpoint files
-4. Extensively log hyperparameters and training statistics
+2. Extensively log hyperparameters and training statistics
-5. Add support for plotting training statistics
+3. Add support for plotting training statistics
-6. Make it possible to gracefully abort the training process
+4. Make it possible to gracefully abort the training process
-7. Add support for macOS on ARM64
+5. Add support for macOS on ARM64
-8. Implement the ResNet-18 model
+6. Implement the ResNet-18 model
-9. Perform extensive experiments on all supported models and datasets and record the results in the read me
+7. Perform extensive experiments on all supported models and datasets and record the results in the read me
-10. Make it possible to redo all of the experiments from the original paper
+8. Make it possible to redo all of the experiments from the original paper
-11. Implement the models that were used in the paper
-12. Add support for different mask-0 and mask-1 actions
+9. Add support for different mask-0 and mask-1 actions
+10. Make Dropout optional